binance/binance-spot-api-docs/web-socket-streams.md

 * Combined stream events are wrapped as follows: **{"stream":"\<streamName\>","data":\<rawPayload\>}**
 * All symbols for streams are **lowercase**
 * A single connection to **stream.binance.com** is only valid for 24 hours; expect to be disconnected at the 24 hour mark
-* The websocket server will send a `ping frame` every 3 minutes.
-If the websocket server does not receive a `pong frame` back from the connection within a 10 minute period, the connection will be disconnected.
-Unsolicited `pong frames` are allowed.
+* Websocket server will send a `ping frame` every 3 minutes.
+  * If the websocket server does not receive a `pong frame` back from the connection within a 10 minute period, the connection will be disconnected.
+  * When you receive a ping, you must send a pong with a copy of ping's payload as soon as possible.
+  * Unsolicited `pong frames` are allowed, but will not prevent disconnection. **It is recommended that the payload for these pong frames are empty.**
 * The base endpoint **wss://data-stream.binance.vision** can be subscribed to receive **only** market data messages. <br> User data stream is **NOT** available from this URL.

 ## Websocket Limits